 Ingredients Beet Lentil and Spinach Salad

-- baby spinach (or sub arugula)
+- Baby spinach (or sub peppery arugula or other greens)

-- cooked lentils (black caviar lentils are nice here)
+- Cooked lentils (black caviar lentils are nice here)

-- maple glazed walnuts (see notes)
+- Maple glazed walnuts (see notes)

-- goat cheese, more for garnish
+- Goat cheese, more for garnish

-- optional: torn basil or Italian parsley
+- optional additions: torn basil or Italian parsley, pomegranate seeds

-How to make Beet Lentil and Spinach Salad
+How to make Beet Goat Cheese Salad

 I highly recommend making the salad in stages- cooking the beets and lentils ahead and making the dressing ahead.
-You can also make the maple glazed walnuts ahead!
+You can also make the maple-glazed walnuts ahead!

 Cook the lentils and beets.

 TIP: I’ve been using my instant pot to steam beets using the steamer rack- fast and easy!
 Feel free to roast or steam the beets.

 Step Two: Make the Pomegranate Vinaigrette

 Reduce pomegranate juice with the shallots.
-Then combine the rest of the ingredients to make the festive dressing.
+Then, combine the rest of the ingredients to make the festive dressing.
 You can make this up to 7 days ahead.

-Step Three: Make the Glazed Walnuts
+Step Three: Make the Maple Glazed Walnuts

-Step Four: Assemble the Beet Lentil Salad!
+Step Four: Assemble the Beet Salad!